DeFiMark/Glacier/README.md

 # Glacier

-This repo is a collection of hardhat projects
+This repo is a collection of hardhat projects.
+Attempting to merge them all into one hardhat project has surfaced a lot of dependencies that step on each other so this was the best way to get it up and running.

 `cd` into each one, run `npm i` to install dependencies